noubar/RobotFramework-MailClientLibrary/README.md

 # MailClientLibrary

-The `MailClientLibrary` is a Python based library for the [Robot Framework](https://robotframework.org/) that provides keywords to interact with mail clients using IMAP, POP3, and SMTP protocols.
+The [`MailClientLibrary`](https://github.com/noubar/RobotFramework-MailClientLibrary) is a Python based library for the [Robot Framework](https://robotframework.org/) that provides keywords to interact with mail clients using IMAP, POP3, and SMTP protocols.
-The library supports Python versions 3.7 and above and can be installed using pip.
+The library officially supports Python >= 3.7 and can be installed using pip.

 ## Installation

 To install the library, run the following command:

 ```
 pip install robotframework-mailclient
 ```